-Australia's diplomatic representation to Eritrea is from the embassy in Cairo.
+Australia's diplomatic representation to Eritrea is from the Australian Embassy in Cairo, Egypt.

 Economic and trade information